Paleo High Protein Bars

 According to the United States Exercise Counsel, it’s best to avoid bars with lots of sugar.
 Many bars contain sucrose (cane sugar), sugar alcohols, artificial sweeteners, honey, brown rice syrup or high fructose corn syrup.
 The counsel recommends that you limit your sugar intake to 25 grams daily for women and 37.5 grams for men.
 If you’re not careful, it’s possible to get close to those limits with just one protein bar!

 Bhu Paleo high protein bars are a perfect choice!
-They’re organic with the exception of the egg whites, have only one gram of natural sugar.
 The sweetness comes from monk fruit and prebiotic tapioca fiber.
 They are also gluten, grain, dairy and soy free.
 All of the ingredients are non GMO.